• Menu

 Having self discipline basically means that you do what you know needs to be done even when you don’t feel like it.
 You may be disciplined in some areas of your life and need some improvement in others.
 The good news is that it is possible to cultivate a heart of discipline.

 Learn more about The Disciplined Homemaker – a six week course to help you cultivate a heart of discipline at home.
-Enrollment opens January 28, 2019!
+Enrollment is currently open!!

 Free Printable Bible Study Guide